Team3256/FRC_Programming_2022/src/main/java/frc/robot/helper/CANdle/LEDFramework.md

 ## LED Instruction

-A data structure that defines a RGBW color and a block of LEDs to set to that color.
+A data structure that defines a RGBW LEDColor and a block of LEDs to set to that LEDColor.
 ```
 R: 0
 G: 255